DMacGillivray/soccer-predictions/README.md

 Reviewing the chart above, we can see that the mean and variance are roughly equal for the count distributions. this point us in the direction of considering goals scored as a poisson distribution.

 If we fit a poisson distribution to the data, we can use some diagnosis plots to compare the theoretical to the actual distribution.
 This is shown below for goals scored by the home team, and it looks like a remarkably good fit.
 <p>
     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/saved-images/eda-home-goals-poisson-fit-diagnosisplots.PNG" width="1008" height="1008" />
 </p>

+Note: Research has shown that the [Home Field Advantage varies from league to league](https://dashee87.github.io/data%20science/python/home-advantage-in-football-leagues-around-the-world/).
+The European leagues seem similar, but based on watching soccer, I am not convinced they are the same.
+Therefore, I propose training a separate model for each league.
+I suspect that the same type of model (e.g. decision tree) may work best across multiple leagues, but I think the fitted parameters could be different.
+I base this suspicion on my intuition that the style of soccer played in each league is different.

 ### 5.3 Odds